Meekb/rancid-tomatillos/README.md

 ## Overview
   What's more Putrid than a really bad movie?
 Nothing!
 Putrid Physalis Philadelphica is a React application that stores movie details for users to come and search through.
-Clicking a movie cover will navigate to details for that title including: runtime, budget, revenue, and the YouTube trailer.
+Clicking a movie cover will navigate to the details for the title including: runtime, budget, revenue, and the YouTube trailer.
+Search component allows users to search for a movie by title.
 What's your favorite movie, and how many Putridities would you rate it?
 Find out by visiting Putrid Physalis Philadelphica.

 #Instructions
   * Clone down this repo by copying the SSH key and from your terminal git clone <repo SSH key>
   * `npm i` to install dependencies
   * cd into the repo
   * `npm start` to activate the server
-  * open localhost:3000 in your browser to view the project
+  * Open localhost:3000 in your browser to view the project
+  * Endpoints for the API can be found here: https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html

 #Architecture
-  * Built in React
+  * Built with React
   * Utilizes React Router for url navigation
-  * Application uses Class and Functional components
+  * Application uses both Class and Functional components
-  * fetch API for movie data - endpoints for all movies, single movie details, and movie trailers
+  * .fetch() API for movie data - endpoints for all movies, single movie details, and movie trailers
   * Testing performed with Cypress

 #Walkthrough